Azure-Samples/ms-identity-javascript-react-tutorial/5-AccessControl/1-call-api-roles/README.md

 ### Step 3: Register the sample application(s) in your tenant

-While there are multiple project in this sample, we'd register just one app with Azure AD and use the registered app's *client id* in both apps.
+> :information_source: While there are multiple projects in this sample, we'd register just one app with Azure AD and use the registered app's *client id* in both apps.
 This reuse of app ids (client ids) is used when the apps themselves are just components of one larger app topology.

-To register it, you can:
 There is one project in this sample.
 To register it, you can:

 - follow the steps below for manually register your apps